schlotg/angular-shopping-list/README.md

 # Angular Shopping List
 Angular version of the Viage Shopping List App

-You can run directly [here](https://schlotg.github.io/angular-shopping-list/home)
+You can run directly at [Angular Shopping List](https://schlotg.github.io/angular-shopping-list/home)

-To find out more about Viage go [here](https://github.com/schlotg/viage)
+To find out more about Viage go to: [Viage](https://schlotg.github.io/#/home)

 ## To build
 * Clone or download the repository